tarantool/sdvg/doc/en/usage.md

 - `min_length`: Minimum string length.
 Default is `1`.
 - `max_length`: Maximum string length.
 Default is `32`.
 - `logical_type`: Logical type of string.
 Supported values: `first_name`, `last_name`, `phone`, `text`.
-- `template`: Template for string generation.
-Symbol `A` - any uppercase letter, symbol `a` - any lowercase letter, symbol `0` - any digit, symbol `#` - any character.
-Other characters remain as-is.
+- `template`: Jinja-like template for string generation.
+Allows you to use any fields of the generated model and specify the pattern of the string using the `pattern` function.
+Information about the filters and functions available in template strings is described at the end of this section.
 - `locale`: Locale for generated strings.
 Supported values: `ru`, `en`.
 Default is `en`.
 - `without_large_letters`: Flag indicating if uppercase letters should be excluded from the string.
 - `without_small_letters`: Flag indicating if lowercase letters should be excluded from the string.